 Homebridge is based on a NodeJS server that can be installed on any computer (for example on a Raspberry Pi).
 An Apple HomeKit API is emulated there.
 A plugin then enables the integration of the air-Q into Apple HomeKit.

-Connection planned for end of 2022 via firmware update.
+Connection planned for early 2024 via firmware update.

 Matter is the result of a joint initiative by Amazon, Apple, Google and others.
 As a uniform standard, Matter is intended to ensure secure and smooth connections between smart home devices.